luchi-fabbro/al-site-content/content/projects/hablog_project.md

 Think out loud.
 Find it later.

-HAB Log is a private voice journal that transcribes everything you say and makes it searchable, so you can talk through your thoughts today and actually find them tomorrow.
+HAB Log is a private video/voice journal that transcribes everything you say and makes it searchable, so you can talk through your thoughts today and actually find them tomorrow.

 [Try it free](https://www.hablogs.com) · [Log in](https://www.hablogs.com/login)